MAPSuio/UPC-H14/war/problem.md

 You put Mike's cards from the table (`4, 3, 2, 1, 2`) in your own stack the same way, making it `8, 7, 4, 1, 2, 3, 3, 4, 3, 2, 1, 2`.

-Mike cannot start next round because he has no cards to play, so you win the game.
+Mike cannot start the next round because he has no cards to play, so you win the game.

 This game lasted two rounds.